5 Mindfulness Exercises for Better Sleep

 There are people who always live stressed out.
 For them to find five minutes per day to connect with their inner selves can be difficult.

-However, investing 10, 15 or 20 minutes per day in your own well-being isn’t a lot.
-Keep this in mind and put it in practice in your daily routine.
+However, investing 10, 15 or 20 minutes per day in your own well-being isn’t a lot, considering the benefits.
+Keep this in mind and put it in practice for your daily routine.

 It’s time to make mindfulness important.
 After all, it’s all about adopting the right attitude.